Ahket-net/docs/MD/CADET Reference Manual.md

       7.2 Otherwise return 'False'.

 Implementation 2:
-   1. (BEXACTSC) If CAT is DAT, fail and instruct to use Authenticating DAT.
+   1. (BEXACTSC) If CAT is DAT, fail and instruct using Authenticating DAT.
    2. (Registry) If hash(VF$) does not match the DDS State, returns 'False'.
    3. (Registry) If extAC(VF$) matches extAC(ATr) using the matching function, if not return 'False'.
    4. (Registry) If ATr is SAT